Construction Equipment Global

 2017-2018

-Unveiling of the next generation concept machines: a fully electric excavator and an electric compact wheel loader.
+The next generation of concept machines is launched – a fully electric excavator and an electric compact wheel loader.

 2019

-Acquisition of the Swedish machine adaptation specialist CeDe Group.
+The Swedish machine adaptation specialist CeDe Group is acquired.

 2020

-Two electric compact machines now commercially available: the ECR25 Electric and L25 Electric.
+Two electric compact machines are commercially available: the ECR25 Electric and L25 Electric.

 2021